emmanuelrosa/gossip-appimage/README.md

 # gossip-appimage

-This Nix flake can be used to build an AppImage of the [Gossip](https://github.com/mikedilger/gossip) Nostr client.
-It is designed such that even if you've never used the [Nix](https://nixos.org/) package manager before, you should be able to easily build your own AppImage in a reproducable way.
+This Nix flake can be used to build a fat AppImage of the [Gossip](https://github.com/mikedilger/gossip) Nostr client.
+It is designed such that even if you've never used the [Nix](https://nixos.org/) package manager before, you should be able to easily build your own AppImage in a reproduceable way.

+This repo is currently configured to build an AppImage of Gossip 0.9.0.
+Ignore the releases!
+Those are test AppImages.
+The intention here is for *you* to build your own.
+Don't worry, it's super easy!

 ## All you need is Nix

 The only tool you need to install to build the Gossip AppImage is the Nix package manager.
 The Nix package manager can run on most Linux distributions.
 If you don't already have Nix installed, with Flakes enabled, I recommend the portable version of Nix by downloading [nix-portable](https://github.com/DavHau/nix-portable).

-nix-portable is a self-extracting version of Nix and it comes with Flakes enabled.
-In this document I describe how to complete the build using nix-portable.

 ## How to build the Gossip AppImage